carpentries-incubator/camera-traps/_episodes/02-OrganizingCameraTraps.md

 ## Warning in dir.create("2012CameraData_renamed"): '2012CameraData_renamed'
 ## already exists
 ```
+Then, set the file.path to an object, which eventually will be used for adding the renamed images.
 ```r
 #get the file path for the new directory and store in an object
 wd_images_raw_renamed <- file.path("2012CameraData_renamed")
 ```

+A quick fix before we rename
 Some camera trap models (like Reconyx) do not use the standard Exif metadata information for the date and time, which makes it not possible to read directly, so we use the fixDateTimeOriginal function in the camTrapR package.

 ```r
 #fix date time objects that may not be in standard Exif format